-Although lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
-The Lap Band is an adjustable gastric banding system, which is attached to the upper part of the stomach, drastically limiting stomach capacity.
-It is a minimally invasive surgery that has helped hundreds of thousands of people achieve lasting and healthy weight loss.
+Although the lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
+It is an adjustable gastric banding system, which is attached to the upper part of the stomach, limiting stomach capacity.
+It is a minimally invasive surgery that has helped many people achieve lasting and healthy weight loss.

 Gastric Sleeve Procedure for a BMI 30

-If your BMI is between 25 and 30, it means that you are overweight and are a possible candidate for the gastric sleeve procedure.
-Also called a sleeve gastrectomy, the surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
-Laparoscopic technique allows for quicker recovery and less patient discomfort, to name a few advantages.
+If your BMI is between 25-30, it means that you are overweight and are a possible candidate for the gastric sleeve.
+The surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
+The laparoscopic technique allows for quicker recovery and less discomfort.